MicrosoftDocs/azure-devops-docs/docs/pipelines/process/environments.md

 A: These are some of the possible reasons of the failure:

-   a) When you author a YAML pipeline and refer to an environment that does not exist in the YAML file, Azure Pipelines automatically creates the environment in some cases.
+    * When you author a YAML pipeline and refer to an environment that does not exist in the YAML file, Azure Pipelines automatically creates the environment in some cases.

       You use the YAML pipeline creation wizard in the Azure Pipelines web experience and refer to an environment that hasn't been created yet.
       You update the YAML file using the Azure Pipelines web editor and save the pipeline after adding a reference to an environment that does not exist.